mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/class_variables_methods.md

 - Class methods can access class variables regardless of where they are initialized
 - are initialized when the class is evaluated by Ruby,
 - donot require methods that explicitly initialize them
-- class variables share state between objects
+- class variables can share state between objects

 Class variables are used to capture information related to an entire class.
 They are used to keep track of a class level detail.